Addition and subtraction activities for kids that build math fact fluency and teach ways of solving word problems in hands-on ways.

 - Solve equations and clip the answer with clips.
 Make them self-checking with a start on the back where the clip should go.

 Children need to learn to solve word problems.
-As teachers, we need to teach them how to read a problem, look for the important information, understand what is being asked, and solve the problem.
-This is an important first skill for children to build that will help them solve problems in the future.
+As teachers, we need to teach them how to read a problem, look for critical information, understand what is being asked, and solve the problem.
+This is an essential first skill for children to build that will help them solve problems in the future.

-- The simplest way the teach solving word problems is to give simple problems and solve them together as a class.
+- The simplest way to teach solving word problems is to give simple problems and solve them together as a class.
 Read the problem slowly together and determine what is being asked.
 Draw pictures to represent the numbers in the problem.
-Count together to find the answer and record the equation to show.
+Count along to find the answer and record the equation to show.